shalligoel/terramearth/README.md

     leave default settings and clock on create.

-7. Now, Install the required software on cloud-shell.
+7. Now, Install the required software on VM.

     apt install git